rust-lang/rfcs/text/0000-target-tier-policy.md

     combinations within the scope of Rust itself, even at tier 3.
   - New targets should not require proprietary (non-FOSS) components to link a functional binary or library.
+  - "onerous" here is an intentionally subjective term.
+At a minimum, "onerous" legal/licensing terms include but are *not* limited to: non-disclosure requirements, non-compete requirements, contributor license agreements (CLAs) or equivalent, "non-commercial"/"research-only"/etc terms, requirements conditional on the employer or employment of any particular Rust developers, revocable terms, any requirements that create liability for the Rust project or its developers or users, or any requirements that adversely affect the livelihood or prospects of the Rust project or its developers or users.
 - Tier 3 targets should attempt to implement as much of the standard libraries as possible and appropriate (`core` for most targets, `alloc` for any target with a standard memory allocator, `std` for targets with an operating